eQosys/QINP/docs/operators.md

 The expression inside the `sizeof` operator is not evaluated.
 When using a function call, the size of the return value is used.
 For function addresses, the size of the function pointer is returned (usually 8 bytes)

+---

+### Namespace

+The `::` operator is used to access members of a namespace.
+At the moment the only way to create a namespace is through [enums](./declarations.md#enums).